pvlib/pvlib-python/pvlib/spa_c_files/README.md

 * `cspa_py.pxd`: a cython header file which essentially tells cython which parts of the main header file to pay attention to
 * `spa_py.pyx`: the cython code used to define both functions in the python namespace.
-NOTE: It is possible to provide user access to other paramters of the SPA algorithm through modifying this file
+NOTE: It is possible to provide user access to other parameters of the SPA algorithm through modifying this file
 * `setup.py`: a distutils file which performs the compiling of the cython code